tulleuchen/jirastopwatch/README.md

 Bug reports, feature requests etc. are welcome.
 Please use Github for this.

-## Other
+## Externals

+The application depend on [RestSharp](https://github.com/restsharp/RestSharp) for all communication with Jira.

-All icons on buttons were downloaded from https://icons8.com
+All icons on buttons were downloaded from [Icons8](https://icons8.com).

 ## Changelog